 Getting started

-For athletes: completing KYC verification is the single highest-impact action you can take to attract sponsorship opportunities.
-It takes under 10 minutes and immediately makes your profile visible to brands.
+For athletes: Completing KYC verification is the single highest-impact action you can take to attract sponsorship opportunities.
+It takes under 10 minutes and immediately makes your profile visible to brands running campaigns on the platform.

-For brands: requiring KYC verification in your campaign criteria is the simplest way to ensure quality and compliance.
-Every athlete on KIBI Sports who appears in your match results has been verified.
+For brands: Requiring KYC verification in your campaign criteria is the simplest way to ensure quality and compliance.
+Every athlete who appears in your match results has been verified through document review and institutional affiliation checks.

-For organizations: encouraging your athletes to complete KYC benefits everyone.
-Verified athletes attract sponsorship, which flows back to the ecosystem through events, campaigns, and commerce.
+For organisations: Encouraging your athletes to complete KYC benefits everyone in the ecosystem.
+Verified athletes attract sponsorship, which flows back through events, campaigns, and commerce.